 18 Nov How to Take Advantage of Human Instinct in Your Digital Marketing Strategies

 I was talking to a wise man on my lunch break and we got into a conversation about human instinct and marketing.
 He pointed out that when you are walking down a street at night and someone makes eye contact with you, what is your automatic response?
 You look down at your phone or the floor in order to avoid confrontation or engagement.
 The same goes for when you’re at a cash point or paying for something at a cash machine, people often look at the floor as a reaction to their feeling of unease or fear.
 Physical marketers utilise this and place adverts on the ground at tills.
-So how can we apply this to our digital marketing campaigns?
+So how can we apply this to our digital marketing campaigns to improve our SEO?

 So how can we apply human instinct to our digital marketing campaigns?